vvoznesensky/tmfalloc/README.md

 # TMFAlloc: Transactional Mapped File Allocator for Rust

 Transactional memory-mapped file allocator inspired by [POST++](https://github.com/knizhnik/POST--).
-May be useful as fixed-schema client or embedded application data cache/storage, etc.
+Allows to merge data representation and storage tiers into one tier.
+May be used as fixed-schema client storage, embedded application data cache, etc.

 ## Features
  * File-backed memory-mapped storage.
- * Implements `std::alloc::Allocator` trait, so usual `std::collections::\*`
+ * Implements `std::alloc::Allocator` trait, so usual `std::collections::*`
-   (except `Hash\*`), `std::boxed::Box`, etc. containers could be stored in and retreived from the file.
+   (except `Hash*`), `std::boxed::Box`, etc. containers could be stored in and retreived from the file.
- * Single writer/multiple reader in multi-threaded code.
+ * Single writer/multiple readers in multi-threaded code.
  * Write transactions exploit memory page protection and copy-on-write log file.
- * Every concrete storage has user-defined `Root` generic structure instance to store all the application-specific collections.
+ * Storage has user-defined `Root` type generic parameter to store all the application-specific parameters, collections, etc.
  * Storage file is `flock`-protected, so simultaneous processes access is possible.
- * Allocates the least but fittable free block with the least address among all equally-sized blocks.
+ * Allocates the least but fittable free block with the lowest address among all equally-sized blocks.
  * Average allocation and deallocation cost is `O(log(number of free blocks))` (plus possible file operations costs).